 If you look at it in a global context, America has a relatively strong history of orphan care and adoption.
 Could George Eskridge be one of the reasons for that?

-As much work as there still is to do in the adoption/foster care world, it’s worth remembering that it has been a long and complicated process for America (and many other Western nations) to make progress, both culturally and legally.
-Presumably the process will be difficult in East Asia, too, where adoption is still often a shameful thing, rather than something honorable.
+Obviously, there is still a lot of work to do in the world of foster care and adoption.
+But maybe it’s worth remembering that it has been a long and complicated process for America (and many other Western nations) to make progress in this area, both culturally and legally.
+Presumably, the process will be difficult in East Asia, too, where adoption is still considered a shameful thing, rather than something honorable.

 We will need a long and generous Christian witness to continue turning the hearts of parents to the orphaned and abandoned.